-Exposing the truths in trapping & promoting ethics, modern science & responsible stewardship for trapping reform.
+Utilizing the truths in trapping, best available science, ethics & responsible stewardship to achieve trapping reform.

 Home > Blog > Dog owner’s third encounter with trapping and wolf haters